jbriones95/Tinta4Plus/README_EULA_INSTRUCTIONS_WARNINGS.txt

 INSTRUCTIONS FOR USE:
 1. This software has been tested only on the Lenovo ThinkBook Plus Gen 4 IRU laptop.
 It will not work on any other.

-2. The only supported Linux distribution is Ubuntu/Xubuntu 25.04 "Plucky" running XFCE4 desktop environment (Xubuntu).
+2. The only supported Linux distribution is Ubuntu/Xubuntu 25.04 "Plucky" running XFCE4 desktop environment (Xubuntu) and Xorg (not Wayland).
 It will not work properly with GNOME and has not been tested with any other configuration.
 Therefore, you first need to install Xubuntu and make it the default dekstop prior to use.

 3. To use frontlight controls, first disable Secure Boot in the BIOS settings by pressing ENTER immediately after powering on the laptop.